 - a.
-Pedestrian access is designed to: - i. be of a sufficient width and grade that the pedestrian access meets the access requirements of all users, including persons with a disability or with limited mobility; - ii. have a surface treatment that provides for all weather access; and - iii. where required for consistency with Crime Prevention Through Environmental Design (CPTED), have sufficient illumination to provide for the safety of users after dark.
+Pedestrian access is designed to: - i. be of a sufficient width and grade that the pedestrian access meets the access requirements of residents and their visitors all users, including persons with a disability or with limited mobility and emergency services;

+ii. have a surface treatment that provides for all weather access; and iii. where required for consistency with Crime Prevention Through Environmental Design (CPTED), have sufficient illumination to provide for the safety of users after dark.